Relorer/Manga-Ranobe-loader/README.md

 # manga-pdf
-Parsing manga from mangalin.me to pdf file
+Parsing manga from mangalin.me in pdf file and ranobe from ranobelib.me in epub